 - 3 min read

 Working in nursing in New Zealand - Part I

 We're really grateful to Southern District Health Board for their guidance for nurses interested in getting a job in New Zealand.
-We asked the questions and they replied with some great tips and info.
-Read on, especially if you want an RMN nursing job in New Zealand!

 Do you see many nurses from the UK applying for jobs in New Zealand?

 Yes, most definitely.
 We currently have a significant number of staff working for our organisation from the UK, and some in management positions.

 What do you need a UK nurse to have to allow them to apply for your jobs?

 In order to apply for a position at our District Health Board you must be eligible for registration in New Zealand.
 The New Zealand Nursing Council can help you with this: www.nursingcouncil.org.nz

 What are the key nursing job areas (specialisms) that New Zealand is most in need of recruiting for?